hveini/mod_serializer/README.md

 **Compatibility:** 2.4<br />

 Defines the maximum amount of request allowed in queue.
 Value 0, means mod_serializer do not limit the queue length.
-If there already are more than **SerializerQueLen** requests in the queue, **SerializerErrorCode** is send back and no more actions are perfoemed.
+If there already are more than **SerializerQueLen** requests in the queue, **SerializerErrorCode** is send back and no more actions are performed.

 ### SerializerErrorCode
 **Description:** HTTP error code to use, when timeout or max requests in queue<br />